- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 - The Covered Bridge- this bridge that spans the Mohican River is a popular spot for senior photos, engagement photos, and family photos and once you’ll see it, you’ll understand why.
 Not only do I love the bridge, but my family has also enjoyed spending time in the river beneath the bridge.
 I do need to warn you, that you’ll want to avoid the water after heavy rains as the river does have a strong current.

 - The Gorge Overlook- not far from the fire tower, this is a great spot to see the changing of the seasons and enjoy the fall colors.

-- The Vista Overlook- a newly discovered spot, this spot near the group camp on CR 939.
-Park your car, follow the paved path to the picnic table in the clearing and enjoy the view.
-This is one spot that still seems like a “secret” within the park as I rarely see another person in the handful of times I’ve been there.
+- The Vista Overlook- a newly discovered spot, this spot is near the group camp on CR 939.
+Park your car, follow the paved path to the picnic table in the clearing, and enjoy the view.
+This is one spot that still seems like a “secret” within the park as I’ve rarely seen another person in the handful of times I’ve been there.

 Some hikes to take:

 - The Big and Little Lyons Trails are a must and while they are especially great in the spring after a heavy rain, keep in mind that the trail there tends to be really muddy after a rain.
 Boots are a must.

 - The Discovery Trail– this easy 1 1/2-mile educational trail offers an introduction to forestry management.